Sunday, April 19, 2026

 Study: Burden of private healthcare expenditure is increasing

-Private healthcare costs are rising, one of the reasons being that there are no upper limits for items such as crutches or wheelchairs.
+Private healthcare costs are rising, one reason being that there are no upper limits for deductibles such as crutches or wheelchairs.
 Image: Shutterstock

 According to a study by the Institute for Advanced Studies (IHS), private healthcare expenditure is increasing for Austrian households and is in some cases difficult to manage.
 On the one hand, the coverage is good, but it is “becoming less favorable for more households.”
 In other words, there is a creeping trend towards more households being affected.
 Currently, 2.8% of households are impoverished or at risk of poverty due to private healthcare costs.